Lenovo ThinkPad X1 Carbon 2014

 Rating: Total score: 95%

-Source: Good Gear Guide English EN→zh-CN Archive.org version
+Source: Good Gear Guide EN→zh-CN Archive.org version

 Lenovo has continued tweaking the design of its ThinkPad X1 Carbon in a bid to streamline its features and include more of what the company’s users want.
 The new version of Lenovo's X1 Carbon Ultrabook offers some physical changes that can take a while to get used to.
 And while it's a strong and well performing notebook overall, with a useful 1440p, IPS screen, we can't help but feel like it might alienate some ThinkPad loyalists.